What is Transformance? The AI-Native Order-to-Cash Platform Explained

 Forrester has noted that collections effectiveness is directly tied to coverage, meaning the percentage of overdue invoices that actually get worked.
 Manual teams cover 30–40% in any given week.
 CollectPulse guarantees 100% coverage: every overdue invoice is actioned within 24 hours, whether by automated email, AI call, or escalation trigger.

-CashPulse: Predictive Cash Forecasting From Live AR Data
+CashPulse: Net Cash Forecasting From Real AR and AP Data

 Here's what makes CashPulse different from legacy forecasting tools: